ChoralSounds Northwest FAQs

-The typical season features two mainstage concerts at the Highline Performing Arts Center: a holiday concert in mid-December and a spring concert in mid-May.
+The typical season features two concerts: a holiday concert in mid-December and a spring concert in mid-May.
 Additionally, NWAA holds a Cabaret/auction fundraiser in mid-February.
 The Cabaret is normally the Saturday night nearest Valentine’s Day and features sit-down dinner, silent auction, and live entertainment provided by the singers of NWAA.
 Occasionally, an additional concert will be scheduled, with additional repertoire (such as “Masterworks” concerts that occur in June every other year).

 Where does CSN perform?

-CSN’s Holiday & Spring concerts are held at the Highline Performing Arts Center (401 S 152nd St, Burien) and on the Eastside at St. Margaret’s Episcopal Church (4228 Factoria Blvd SE, Bellevue).
-Masterworks is performed at Glendale Lutheran Church (13455 2nd Avenue SW, Burien).
+CSN has performed at Highline Performing Arts Center (401 S 152nd St, Burien), St. Margaret’s Episcopal Church (4228 Factoria Blvd SE, Bellevue), Glendale Lutheran Church (13455 2nd Avenue SW, Burien), and other venues throughout the King County area.
 When CSN has the opportunity to perform at other venues, details will be published in the rehearsal and performance calendar which is distributed at the beginning of each term.

 Do members need to have trained voices and the ability to sight-read music?